pcarioufr/jira-process/README.md

 * `JIRA_TOKEN`: an API Token created [here](https://id.atlassian.com/manage-profile/security/api-tokens) and write in
 * `JIRA_PROJECT`: the JIRA Project for which you want to retrive issues in
 * `JIRA_STATUSES`: the statuses for which you want to retrieve issues.
 Beware the usage of simple and double quotes, and comma separation.
 Follow the model given in [.env](.env))
-* `JIRA_FIELDS`: fields to retrieve for each issue, use coma separated values.
+* `JIRA_FIELDS`: fields to retrieve for each issue, use coma separated values (title, date, description, and comments are included by default).
 To get custom_fields identifiers, pick whichever JIRA issue and export it as XML: the custom fields name will appear here.

 ## RUN